Updated 12th November 2020

 Something as simple as a top-quality sketching pencil and pad beautiful wrapped would be perfect for somebody that loves to sketch and doodle.
 Or maybe a paint palette, brush and pad for somebody that is considering taking up a spot of painting?

-I’ve received hampers in the past, but up until this year I’ve not gifted one.
-On my hunt to find exactly what I was looking for (can’t mention at the moment, just in case the recipient reads this!)
-I came across The British Hamper company.
-And whilst they do a wonderful range of general hampers, what caught my eye, is that they have a hamper section dedicated to Coeliacs – and the gf goodies included look amazing!
-So, should you need a super duper gluten free treat for that special someone, I highly recommend you check out The British Hamper Company.
+I’ve received hampers in the past, but up until last year had never gifted one.
+On my hunt to find exactly what I was looking for, I came across ‘The British Hamper company’.
+And whilst they do a wonderful range of general hampers, what caught my eye, is that they have a gluten free hamper section. and the gf goodies included look amazing! *Some products contain gluten free oats.

 Handmade and Homemade

 Gifts don’t have to cost a lot.
 Fill nice jars with sweets, biscuits or any other treats that fit in there.
 Even buying ready-made biscuits that can be decorated with melted chocolate would work.
 I picked up these gluten free ginger biscuits from Lidl (they do contain gluten free oats) and decorated them with some melted *dark chocolate, allowed them to set and popped them into this little Kiln jar and tied a ribbon around the top.